ibm-cloud-docs/text-to-speech/SPRs.md

 ## Supported languages
 {: #supportedLanguages}

-The following pages document the SPR symbols, IPA symbols, and equivalent IPA Unicode values for each language.
-They show examples of each symbol in words from the language.
+The following pages document the SPR symbols, IPA symbols, and equivalent IPA Unicode values for each supported language.
+Examples show the use of each symbol in words from the language.
 Because of dialectal differences, the examples might not always match your pronunciation.

+The following languages support both IPA and SPR:

 -   [Brazilian Portuguese symbols](/docs/services/text-to-speech?topic=text-to-speech-ptSymbols)
 -   [French symbols](/docs/services/text-to-speech?topic=text-to-speech-frSymbols)